 Profile

 Rich coaches product executives, product management teams and revenue software organizations.
-He has also parachuted a dozen times into software companies as interim VP Products/CPO.
-A seasoned tech executive and serial entrepreneur, Rich has been the 'product guy' at six start-ups including as CEO and CPO/VP Product Management.
+He also has parachuted into fifteen software companies as interim VP Products/CPO.
+A seasoned tech executive and serial entrepreneur, Rich has been the 'product guy' at six Silicon Valley start-ups including as CEO and CPO/VP Product Management.
 He is a relentless blogger, speaker, teacher and mentor on software strategy, product management, and aligning “what-we-can-build” with “what-markets-will-pay-for.”

 Rich has consulted to more than 200 tech companies and Heads of Product on: